Commando Brigade Leaders Execute Cold Weather Training

 |High-Res.
 Downloads:

-This work, Commando Brigade Leaders Execute Cold Weather Training, by PFC Savannah Olvera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Commando Brigade Leaders Execute Cold Weather Training, by MAJ Geoffrey Carmichael, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.